CuriseJia/CuriseJia.github.io/_pages/about.md

 🤝 **Looking for collaboration.
 If you are interested in working with me on AI tasks or AI4Sci tasks, please drop me an email.**

 # 🔥 News
+- *03/2026*: &nbsp;🎉🎉 Three papers are accepted by Pattern Recognition & IEEE Transactions on Dependable and Secure Computing!
+- *02/2026*: &nbsp;🎉🎉 Two papers are accepted by ICLR2026 & IEEE Transactions on Affective Computing!
 - *11/2025*: &nbsp;🎉🎉 Two papers are accepted by AAAI2026 & IEEE Transactions on Affective Computing!
 - *05/2025*: &nbsp;🎉🎉 One paper is accepted by NIPS2025(Spotlight)!
 - *05/2025*: &nbsp;🎉🎉 Two papers are accepted by ACL2025(1 main & 1 findings)!